top of page

 • Business English: A great place to start looking for business-related materials.
 On this site, you will find resources and practice exercises that can help you improve your vocabulary, presentation skills, personal communication, grammar and more.

-• Academic style – Writing and speaking academically: Not sure what to include or avoid when writing an academic paper?
+• Academic style: Not sure what to include or avoid when writing an academic paper?
 Check this skill guide created by the University of Melbourne to get started.

 • Writing a business plan: This detailed guide by the U.S. Department of Veteran Affairs lists 10 ways to ruin your business plan.